University of California-Irvine Logo

 University of California-Irvine

-University of California-Irvine is a public university in Irvine, CA ranked #17 nationally by EDsmart, earning an overall grade of A, enrolling about 29,494 undergraduates, and with an acceptance rate near 25.6%.
-Students most often pursue Computer Science and Management Information Systems and Services.
+University of California-Irvine is a public university in Irvine, CA. Students most often pursue Computer Science and Management Information Systems and Services.

-Inside the classroom, students benefit from a 18:1 student-faculty ratio, 93.8% first-year retention, and 86.0% six-year graduation.
+Inside the classroom, students benefit from a 19:1 student-faculty ratio.
 Faculty pair challenging syllabi with intentional mentoring so learners keep momentum even as expectations rise.

-Families typically invest $12,840, about $7,308 less than the national median.
-EDsmart calculates return on investment at 9.4%, roughly 75.9 points below typical outcomes.
-Six years after enrolling, alumni report median earnings of $56,210.
-That's about $12,522 higher than national results.
+EDsmart calculates return on investment at 91.5%, roughly 41.6 points higher than typical outcomes.
 Expect the strongest outcomes for motivated learners who want a competitive yet collaborative community.

 A